dragonwasrobot/dragonwasrobot.github.io/_posts/2023-04-27-programming-in-style-from-pattern-matching-to-point-free.md

 layout: post
 title: "Programming in Style:\nFrom Pattern Matching to Point Free"
 category: functional-programming
-description: "In this post, we present several concept for making Elm code more declarative and precise"
+description: "In this post, we present several techniques for making Elm code more declarative and precise"
 tags: [Elm, Functional programming]
 ---